Kludex/mangum/README.md

 ### AWS Lambda / API Gateway

-To make an ASGI application compatible with AWS Lambda & AWS Gateway, wrap it in the `AWSLambdaAdapter`:
+To make an ASGI application compatible with AWS Lambda & API Gateway, wrap it with the `AWSLambdaAdapter`:

 ```python
 from mangum.platforms.aws.adapter import AWSLambdaAdapter